Council books, journals, meetings, and Web resources help provide professional support throughout the many stages of your teaching career.

 Share Your Idea with Your Colleagues; Ask Them to Support Your Resolution

-Each year NCTE members have the opportunity to take a stand on the issues that matter most to them in the teaching and learning of English and the language arts.
-These stands come in the form of resolutions that pass through a series of steps and ultimately require a vote by our full membership in order to become official statements of the Council.
+Each year, NCTE members have the opportunity to take a stand on the issues that matter most to them in the teaching and learning of English and the language arts.
+These stands come in the form of resolutions that pass through a series of steps, including a vote by our full membership.

-- be accompanied by the signatures of at least five NCTE members.
+- the signatures of at least five NCTE members.

-See the resolutions on the NCTE website for samples of the form to follow in drafting resolutions.
-The Committee on Resolutions can provide technical assistance in development of a new resolution.
-The Committee on Resolutions decides which of the submitted texts to present to the membership.
+The Committee on Resolutions can provide technical assistance in the development of a new resolution.
+The Committee decides which of the submitted texts to present to the membership.

-Voting: All NCTE members are invited to attend the Annual Business Meeting, date and time TBD, take part in discussions, and vote on resolutions on issues of concern to the profession!
+Voting: All NCTE members are invited to attend the Annual Business Meeting, scheduled this year for November 17, 2023, from 5:00–6:30 p.m.
+ET, and to take part in discussions and vote on resolutions about issues of concern to the profession!
 Membership must be verified before the start of the meeting.